renatocaval/akka-persistence-couchbase/docs/src/main/paradox/lagom-persistent-entity.md

 ## Caveats

  * Lagom will **NOT** start Couchbase service automatically.
     * The Couchbase Docker container can be used for development.
-For more details see [Developing the plugin](developing.md)
+For more details see @ref:[Developing the plugin](developing.md)
  * Couchbase connection can ONLY be configured statically.
 Dynamically locatable Couchbase server is not supported at the moment.
    [Tracked by issue #135](https://github.com/akka/akka-persistence-couchbase/issues/135)